daelsepara/green-blood/README.md

 ## Notes about ZIL version

 - No in-game illustrations or graphics (also excludes map from the book)
-- Character selection, Inventory of items and codewords are handled
+- Character selection and inventory of items and codewords are implemented
-- Some changes to the text were made: spelling errors or consistency, rephrased to fit the implemented choice mechanism
+- Some changes to the text were made: spelling errors/consistency, some were rephrased to fit the "digital" format or the implemented mechanisms
 - Select an action by pressing the number keys that correspond to the option (**1** - **9**).
 If there are more than 9 options, items 10-15 map to the keys **A** (or **a**) - **F** (or **f**)
-- Press **q** or **Q** during choice selection to quit or terminate the program
+- Press **q** or **Q** during action selection to quit or terminate the program
 - Paradoxical or continuity errors (as pointed out by some reviewers/readers) are preserved since the ZIL was adapted verbatim from the book.

 ## Bugs